More at rubyonrails.org:

 => false

-irb> p.errors.objects.first.full_message
+irb> person.errors.objects.first.full_message

 => "Name can't be blank"